Clarence T. "Curly" Edwinson: The Niš incident

 Unknown to Edwinson a crisis was in the making.
 The Russians had failed to advise Foggia that during the interval between the previous day's support mission and now, Russian Ground forces had advanced the battle line by 100 kilometers.
 Edwinson led the P-38's into the strafing attack that ripped first into the Germans then immediately into the Russians.
 The resulting devastation was both massive and effective.
 Caught in the strafing was a Russian staff car.
 Its occupant, a three-star general [Lt.Gen.
 G.P.
 Kotov, commander of XI Guards Rifle Corps], was killed, a victim of lack of communications and a close similarity between German and Russian Uniforms and vehicle color schemes.
 And with the P-38's speed these differences went unnoticed.

 A flight of Yaks were in the vicinity and the call went out for them to attack the P-38s still busy making strafing runs.
 Caught totally by surprise, Edwinson saw two of his aircraft being shot down.
 Instantly he signaled the squadron to disengage from ground attack and fight their way out of the valley.
-During a brief air battle that ensued Edwinson's P-38 pilots knocked down four of the Yaks and sent the remainder scurrying away into the haze.
+During a brief air battle that ensued Edwinson's P-38 pilots knocked down four of the Yaks [note: the actual number was two] and sent the remainder scurrying away into the haze.
 One of the four Yaks that really got it was the unlucky fellow whose course took him directly over the guns of a P-38 piloted by Bill Blurock who was in a stall condition and but a few yards under the Russian.
 A touch of the button and the Yak was literally ripped to shreds.

+Writing during the Cold War, Bavousett painted the encounter as a type of 'victory' for the Americans:

-This incident over Yugoslavia gave the United States a 4-to-2 edge in the only known aerial combat between the two powers [note: in fact, the Americans only shot down two Russian aircraft] (the 1950 engagement involved North Korean Pilots).
+This incident over Yugoslavia gave the United States a 4-to-2 edge in the only known aerial combat between the two powers (the 1950 engagement involved North Korean Pilots).
 When advised that the situation was one of those unfortunate happening that bad communications sometimes foster...
 "Curly" Edwinson was quietly and hastily re-assigned to a base out of Europe.

-Lee K. Carr in "Air Classics" (Volume 38, Number 8) has a different take on the incident blaming Edwinson for poor planning and communication though this seems to be a minority opinion.
-Indeed, the fact that Edwinson eventually became a brigadier general and was appointed to command on three subsequent occasions seems to underscore how much Carr's opinion seems to be in the minority.
+Lee K. Carr in "Air Classics" (Volume 38, Number 8) has a different take on the incident, blaming Edwinson for poor planning and communication.

-The following January he went to Bluethenthal Army Air Field, North Carolina, as deputy base commanding officer, and on March 13, 1945, assumed command of the base.
+The following January, Edwinson went to Bluethenthal Army Air Field, North Carolina, as deputy base commanding officer, and on March 13, 1945, assumed command of the base.
 On October 21, 1945, he became deputy base commanding officer of Shaw AAF, South Carolina.
 By the end of the war he had flown 30 combat missions and 13,000 hours.